sagemath/sagewiki_to_gh-2022-10-10/days107.md

  * lundi et mardi: formation "Software Carpentry"
  * mercredi, jeudi, vendredi: logiciels de mathématiques

+Les horaires chaque jour seront 09:00--17:30.

 We will spend two days on general computer tools (the Unix shell, version control with Git, and programming with Python), and follow with three days on mathematical software.

  * Monday, Tuesday: "Software Carpentry" training
  * Wednesday, Thursday, Friday: mathematical software

+The activities each day will be from 09:00 to 17:30.